 Cost ranges reflect market data for sellers under $5M in revenue.
 Product liability claim figures come from III data (2014-2020 jury awards).
 Cyber breach costs come from IBM's 2025 Cost of a Data Breach Report (global average across all company sizes; small ecommerce breaches typically cost far less).
 For a full breakdown of ecommerce insurance cost by revenue tier, see our cost guide.

-Product liability carries the second-highest median damage award of any personal injury category at $100,000, per III data.
-The mean award jumps to $1.48M, and defense costs alone consume 33.6% of total incurred losses.
+Product liability is one of the highest-stakes personal injury categories.
+Per III data, defense costs alone consumed 33.6% of total incurred losses for product liability in 2024.
+Across all personal injury categories, the median jury award was $100,000 (2014-2020), with mean awards exceeding $1.48 million.
 Under strict liability, every entity in the supply chain can be held responsible for a defective product, including sellers who never manufactured it.
 If a customer's child is burned by a defective toy you sourced from Alibaba and resold on Amazon, the customer can sue you even though you never touched the product design.

 That last point is where most ecommerce sellers get caught off guard.
 The Third Circuit held in Oberdorf v.
 Amazon (2019) that Amazon could be liable as a "seller" under Pennsylvania product liability law.
 In 2024, the CPSC ruled Amazon a distributor for products sold by third-party sellers through FBA.